TevinStuurland/DoorySpeech/README.md

   // Get the overall volume (between 0 and 1.0)
   var volume = input.getLevel();

-  // If the volume > 0.1,  a rect is drawn at a random location.
+  // If the volume > 0.1,  the background color changes.
-  // The louder the volume, the larger the rectangle. var threshold = 0.1;
+  // The louder the volume, the longer the background remains changed. var threshold = 0.1;
   if (volume > threshold) {
     document.getElementById("myContainer").style.background = "#487c67";